 The Best Child Custody Arrangements [Popular Visitation Schedules]

-Whether parents reach a child custody stipulation, an agreement in child custody mediation, or engage in a custody battle in family court, it is important to understand each of these common arrangements, so that parents can make educated requests and agreements to benefit their children.
+Whether parents have a full agreement regarding custody, reach an agreement in child custody mediation, or engage in a custody battle in California family court, it is important to understand each of these common arrangements, so that parents can make educated requests and agreements to benefit their children.

 #1 – Week On Week Off (Every Other Week) Custody Schedule